kvnduff/CS50X/README.md

 ### Projects
 CS50X includes ten lectures, each of which includes a problem set.
 The problem sets require students to apply the topics covered during the lectures in one or more projects.
 The course finishes with one final project.

-To view any of the project's instructions click "I" or to view the project's repository click on "R".
+The project's instructions (I) and repository files (R) can be accessed by clicking on the associated links.

 - Week 0: Scratch
   * Scratch: a project using Scratch ([I](https://cs50.harvard.edu/x/2022/psets/0/scratch/), [R](https://github.com/kvnduff/CS50X/tree/master/pset0))